yipikaye/k8s-community-grid/README.md

 ## Want to do alternative community work?
 k8s-community-grid can be used for all boinc projects such as; Rosetta@Home, LHC@Home, Seti@Home etc.

-All you need do is update the following arguments `args: ["-attach_project", "www.worldcommunitygrid.org", "Account_Key"]`
+All you need do is use the helm chart or update the following arguments `args: ["-attach_project", "www.worldcommunitygrid.org", "Account_Key"]`

 ## Thanks for joining the fight